aborche/docker-registry-consistency-checker/README.md

 Manifests affected:
 ==================================================================
 ```

-This is error message for broken layer:
+This is an error message for broken layer:

 ```
 # /registry/consistency.sh
 .....................